MicrosoftDocs/fabric-docs/docs/data-factory/dataflow-gen2-cicd-and-git-integration.md

 - Use the Deployment pipelines feature to automate the deployment of dataflows from your workspace to other workspaces.
 - Leverage the Fabric CRUDL API to manage dataflows Gen2.
 - Use the Fabric settings and scheduler to refresh and edit settings for dataflows Gen2.
-- Create your Gen2 dataflow directly into a folder in your workspace.
+- Create your Gen2 dataflow directly into a workspace folder.

 ## Prerequisites